'Murder, Mystery and Mayhew' slated at Tawas Bay Beach Resort

 EAST TAWAS – Marital bliss turns into the unthinkable?
 Yes, something diabolical may occur during the 1980s-themed wedding reception of Mae Donna and Sean Pennz at 5 p.m. on Saturday, April 22 at Tawas Bay Beach Resort in East Tawas.

-Tickets are now on sale for $45 at Tawas Bay Beach Resort.
-Be sure to get your tickets early, seating is limited.
+Tickets are now on sale for Murder, Mystery and Mayhew, for $45 at Tawas Bay Beach Resort.
+Be sure to get your tickets early, as seating is limited.